JunlangChenGT/junlangchengt.github.io/essays/myOwnSmartQuestions.md

 ## Postscript: When not to ask questions on Stack Overflow
 Remember that Stack Overflow is a forum meant for solving general (and sometimes a bit more technical) problems with code.
-When diving into extremely niche arcane subjects (e.g. undocumented behavior in the character animator in Unity 2019.4.31f1, forums used to hold that niche, but have died around a decade ago when Discord took off.
+When diving into extremely niche arcane subjects ( e.g. undocumented behavior in the character animator in Unity 2019.4.31f1 ), forums used to hold that niche, but have died around a decade ago when Discord took off.
 It might be better to find individuals in the community or professional sphere to get where the discourse happens.